default-user543/IoT-App/README.md

 - Show the information about locations of VGU.
 - Share the route of user.
-- Show the current position of user.
+- Show the current position of user by using Kivy Map.
+- Show the notification whenever the user is in a area of the location
+  - The list of locations: Academic Cluster 1, Academic Cluster 2, Academic Cluster 5, Academic Cluster 6, Admin Building, Ceremony Hall, Dorm 1, Dorm 2, Lecture Hall, Library, Sports Hall, University Guest Houses.

 ### Technologies and related-libraries:

 - Frontend: Kivy
-- Backend: Flask, Flask-Session, Flask-CORS
+- Backend: Flask,
 - Database: Firebase Admin SDK (Firebase Real-time Database)
-- Ecryption: Bcrypt
+- Ecryption: Bcrypt => Encrypt the password to make server more secured.
 - Geometric and coordinate processing: Shapely (Polygon-Approach)
 - Real-time: Datetime
 - API's communication and feature Google Maps API: urllib.parse
+- Deploy the Server Host: Ngrok (HTTPs) => Make the server more secured.
+- Package the .apk app: Buildozer
+- Send the GPS of devices using Android Permission: plyer
+- Session Management: Flask-Session, Flask-CORS (Backend Server).

+### User guide:

+- Step 1: Host a server by using Google Cloud, Ngrok (For free), etc.
+- Step 2: Set the database following our database in folder 'database' or README.md
+- Step 3: Install the .apk app of the application
+- Step 4: Change the link of the API server (backend) in your Kivy's app source code.
+- Step 5: Run the Kivy's app and enjoy!

+  **Note that in this concept we will host by Ngrok and the link will be just used one time and have to be set again each time it run.**

 ---

 ### The API is used in the project:

+- Kivy's Map for showing the current position of user.
-- Google Maps API for sharing route of user, showing the current position of user (Frontend).
+- Google Maps Platform and APIs for showing the route of user (based on the start point and the end point).

 ### The Structure of Database: Note that we use Firebase Real-time Database!
 Some of our data will be contained in unique keys because we use push or {}.